barumau/panlingue/eng/110_jumle.md

 **guru sa Maria.**
 – The teacher is Maria.

-In Pandunia, the topic can be fronted by using various sentence structures, such as passivization and change of word order.
+In Panlingue, the topic can be fronted by using various sentence structures, such as passivization and change of word order.
 Consider the following sentence: